 Many patients with similar disease severity will continue to be treated with traditional interventions.
-The severity of disease requiring a systemic intervention is likely to compare quite closely with that of those exposed to biological interventions.
-Most frequently a decision to use biological therapy will be based more on unsuitability or unresponsiveness to existing therapy than on disease severity.
-There are likely to be differences, for example in the responsiveness to standard agents, compared to patients in the biological group; these cannot be quantified other than by fully documenting previous systemic treatment for psoriasis.
+The severity of disease requiring a systemic intervention is likely to compare quite closely with that of the exposed cohorts.
+Most frequently a decision to use biologic and small molecule therapy will be based more on unsuitability or unresponsiveness to existing therapy than on disease severity.
+There are likely to be differences, for example in the responsiveness to standard agents, compared to patients in the exposed cohorts; these cannot be quantified other than by fully documenting previous systemic treatment for psoriasis.
 These random heterogeneous effects should be similar over a large sample.